explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer D

 C1. _Claims of novelty_.
-As you point out, there is prior work on (1) generating provenance/dependency graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs.
-We claim no specific novelty with respect to (1), but will do a better job of contextualising our work with respect to this in the Introduction and in Related Work.
-For (2), we are not aware of brushing and linking work that consider the problem of linked selections between different inputs/data sources (rather than linking selections across outputs/visualisations), nor are we aware of other approaches where these two flavours of brushing and linking, which can be understood as formally dual, are placed on a firm mathematical foundation.
+Agreed, this needs clarification.
+While there is indeed prior work on (1) generating provenance/dependency graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs, we believe we are the first to:

+- Consider the problem of linked selections between different inputs/data sources, rather than linking selections across outputs/visualisations; this is a key contribution of our approach.
+- Show how this new flavour of brushing and linking can be understood as formally dual to the traditional one.

-We will make sure to emphasise these as novel contributions of our approach.
+We will make sure to emphasise these as novel contributions of our approach with respect to (2).
+We claim no specific novelty with respect to (1) or (3), but will do a better job of contextualising our work with respect to these in the Introduction and in Related Work.

 C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for real-world systems will also need to handle visualisation and analytics code written